Ledoux/ShareYourSystem/Pythonlogy/ShareYourSystem/Standards/Teamers/Manager/02_ExampleDoc.md

 ##Example

-we can build automatically managed instances with just a get query
+we can build long chain automatically of teamers and managers